 We're committed to achieving the highest possible standards of service and the highest possible ethical standards in public life and in all of its practices.
 To help achieve these standards we encourages freedom of speech.

-If you're considering raising a concern you should read this charter first.
+If you're considering raising a concern you should read this procedure first.

 - the type of issues that can be raised